___________________________________________________________________________

 Storm Lilies out on our Garden and Land:

 In December 2018, we had three days of heavy rain.
 We have many Storm Lilies planted in our garden around the house.
-Storm Lilies are a beautiful lily to about 300 mm high and have a sworl of dull green narrow leaves.
-During dry times of the season, the lilies are just a sworl of dull green narrow leaves.
+Storm Lilies are a beautiful lily to about 300 mm high and have a swirl of dull green narrow leaves.
+During dry times of the season, the lilies are just a swirl of dull green narrow leaves.

 They respond very quickly to rain and within two days send up swelling pink flower heads.
 Within two more days, the swelling pink flower heads burst out as open expanding tubes of pink lily flowers.
 Suddenly from nowhere, there will be hundreds of beautiful lily flowers throughout the garden and down our driveway.